AndreSchakkal/ada-actor-website/README.md

+Here is a list of Actors ranked by most recognized to less recognized.
+You can try to find your favorite actor and see how is he ranked.
+Also, as a small game, considering all the actors you know, try to find the less known of them in this list!
+{% include Actor_table.html %}

+# Remarks

 Limitation: we know that other more subtle factors could be taken into account to improve the accuracy of the analysis, like social media influence of the actor, and (CITE OTHER FACTORS).